gracelang/language/spec.md

 An assignment request is a variable followed by `:=`, or a request of a method whose name ends with `:=`.
-In both cases the `:=` is followed by a single argument.
+In both cases the `:=` is followed by a single argument, which need not be surrounded by parentheses.
 Spaces are optional before and after the `:=`.

 #### Examples